DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **System Assurance Processes:**
   - 🍌Certification: Evaluating a system to ensure it meets specified security requirements.
   - 🍌Verification: The verification process is similar to the certification process in that it validates security controls.
 Verification may go a step further by involving a 📝third-party testing service and compiling results that may be trusted by many different organizations.
-  - 🍌Accreditation: is the act of management formally accepting an evaluating system, not evaluating the system itself.
+  - 🍌Accreditation: Officially authorizing the system to operate based on its security certification.
+It is the act of management formally accepting an evaluating system, not evaluating the system itself.
 [3.4](#3.4) Understand security capabilities of Information Systems (IS) (e.g. memory protection, Trusted Platform Model (TPM), encryption/decryption) (OSG-9 Chpt 8)
 - 🍎**Trusted Computer System Evaluation Criteria (TCSEC)**, also known as the Orange Book.
 These modes are used to categorize the security features of a computer system based on its ability to enforce confidentiality and access control policies.
     - ✴️**Dedicated Mode**: In Dedicated mode, the system is used for information of a single classification level, and all users must have at least the clearance level necessary to access that information.